Typhoon Jelawat (2012)

-Typhoon Jelawat, known in the Philippines as Super Typhoon Lawin, was the most intense tropical cyclone of the 2012 Pacific typhoon season in terms of ten-minute maximum sustained winds, tied with Typhoon Sanba.
-Following Bolaven and Sanba, Jelawat was the third typhoon directly hitting Okinawa Island in 2012.
-Jelawat, which means carp in Malaysian, is a type of freshwater fish.
+Typhoon Jelawat, (Note: The name Jelawat (Malay: jelawat, [dʒəlawat]) was contributed by Malaysia and refers to the sultan fish (Leptobarbus hoevenii) in Malay.) known in the Philippines as Typhoon Lawin, was the most intense tropical cyclone of the 2012 Pacific typhoon season in terms of ten-minute maximum sustained winds, tied with Typhoon Sanba.
+Following Bolaven and Sanba, Jelawat was the third typhoon directly hit Okinawa Island in 2012.
+Jelawat is also the seventeenth named storm, the eleventh typhoon and the second super typhoon.

-Jelawat reached peak intensity late on September 24 and maintained it for nearly two days.
+The origins of Jelawat formed as a disturbance east of Guam on September 17.
+Three days later, PAGASA named the system Lawin as it entered the Philippine Area of Responsibility.
+JTWC later classified Lawin on the same day as Tropical Depression 18W as it moves over favorable conditions.
+Soon after, it gained the same Jelawat by the JMA as 18W intensified into a tropical storm.
+With very low vertical wind shear and favourable outflow aloft, Jelawat rapidly intensified and reached peak intensity as a Category 5-equivalent super typhoon late on September 24 and maintained it for nearly two days.
 The typhoon passed through Okinawa Prefecture on September 29 and finally made landfall over Aichi Prefecture in Japan on September 30.
 Jelawat was the strongest typhoon for Okinawa Island in 2012 by observed winds, as it also killed 2 people in Japan.

 Meteorological history

 Late on September 17, a tropical disturbance formed east of Guam, and the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system in the next two days, shortly before the Japan Meteorological Agency (JMA) upgraded the low-pressure area to a tropical depression early on September 20.
-Several hours later on September 20, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) upgraded the system to a tropical depression named Lawin, before JTWC also upgraded it to a tropical depression due to low vertical wind shear and improved equatorward outflow.
-Soon, JMA upgraded the system to a tropical storm and named it Jelawat, so did JTWC.
+Several hours later, on September 20, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) upgraded the system to a tropical depression named Lawin, before JTWC also upgraded it to a tropical depression due to low vertical wind shear and improved equatorward outflow.
+Soon, JMA upgraded the system to a tropical storm and named it Jelawat, and so did JTWC.

 Since September 21, Jelawat moved southwestwards slowly by tracking along the southwestern extension of the subtropical ridge anchoring east of Japan.
 Despite favourable conditions, the storm has struggled to improve its organization.
-When Jelawat was drifting westwards by a weak steering environment on September 22, it intensified into a severe tropical storm for excellent equatorward outflow because of speedy divergence to the south, and a tropical upper tropospheric trough cell northeast of the system started to improved its poleward outflow.
+When Jelawat was drifting westwards by a weak steering environment on September 22, it intensified into a severe tropical storm for excellent equatorward outflow because of speedy divergence to the south, and a tropical upper tropospheric trough cell northeast of the system started to improve its poleward outflow.
 Later, the system began to form an eyewall with excellent equatorward outflow and good poleward outflow.